Kotesh209/github-pr-agent/README.md

 - “What changed for terminal-related features this year?”
 - “Show feature history for authentication in January”
-- “What PRs were reviewed the most in this repo?”
-- “What recurring reviewer expectations exist for similar PRs?”

 ## Notes

 - `.env` should **not** be committed.
 - GitHub API search quality depends on repo data and query specificity.
-- Very narrow feature-history queries may return no matches.
 - “Most visited PRs” is approximated using review/comment activity because GitHub does not expose direct PR view counts in the standard API.

 ## Suggested `.gitignore`